vasvi1203/Principles-of-Programming-Languages/README.md

 #### ***Assignment 3***
 1. To run the program, execute the command : python animals_shapes.py or python3 animals_shapes.py
 2. Definitions of some terms:
    - Abstraction : It is about hiding unwanted details while giving out most essential details.
-For eg. while making a game, we have a Player class which has different methods.
-Theperson executing the code will only know the names of the methods but not how they are implemented.
+For eg. in this program, the _class Animal()_ has different methods.
+The person executing the code will only know the names of the methods but not how they are implemented.
    - Encapsulation : It means hiding the code and data into a single unit.
-For eg. in the same Player class, there are different methods which are encapsulated inside that class.
+For eg. all the different methods are encapsulated in the _class Animal()_
-   - Public access specifier :
+   - Public access specifier : All data members and member functions of a class are public by default.
+Public access specifiers are shown in animals_shapes.py
+   - Private access specifier : Private access specifiers are declared by adding a double underscore ‘__’ symbol before the data member of that class.
+They are accessible within the class only.

+#### ***Assignment 4***
+1. To run the program, execute the command : python animals_shapes.py or python3 main.py
+2. Definitions of some terms:
+   - Virtual functions : They are overridable functions.
+For eg. in the _animals.py_ file, the _def eats()_ method in the _class Dog()_ is a virtual function as it overwrites the default _def eats()_ method in _class Animal()_
+   - Abstract classes :
+   - Base class :
+   - Derive class :
+   - Interfaces :
+   - Polymorphism :
+   - Modularity :
-   - Private access specifier :
+   - Hierarchy :